Worried about Inheritance Tax? You need an Estate Planning Lawyer

 This document is legally binding, so your loved ones must follow your instructions.
 This makes it vitally important that you discuss your wishes with your family.
 It is also necessary to discuss the matter with a healthcare professional, ideally your own doctor, who can advise you on potential risks based on your medical history.
 They can then add your wishes to your medical notes.

 Like all the plans we have discussed here, you should regularly review your living will so that it accurately reflects your current situation.
-The lawyers in our specialist private client team regularly help clients with living Wills.
+Our specialist estate planning lawyers regularly help clients with living Wills.

 Click here to read more about Living Wills.